Donjella/assignment-1-portfolio/README.md

 ## Overview
 This portfolio website consists of 5 pages.
 Namely, the home/index page, about me, services, projects and contact me.
 A HTML and CSS [Validator](https://validator.w3.org) was used  to ensure they are syntactically and semantically valid.

 A cohesive visual theme is also achieved using a collection of font and color setting.
 The website uses a split-complemenatry color scheme to create a high-contrast color combination but yet maintain a clean, professional look.
 These predominantly used colors are declared as variables in the `:root` element/selector to ensure implementation of a 'theme'.
-Fonts are curated based on aesthetic purposes but also for accessibility.
+It also shares a consistent header, footer, navigation bar and main content sections in all pages.
+Finally, curated fonts for the website are based on aesthetic purposes but also for accessibility.

 ### Accessibility
 Here are *some* accessibility highlights of the website.